ECTS

 |

-- Mobilize mathematical tools to build statistical models of variability and respond to life science issues
+- Use mathematical tools to build statistical models of variability and address issues in the life sciences.

 - adjust the protocol to the question asked

-- validate model predictions and assess model limitations
+- validate a model's predictions and assess its limitations